the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab2_riddle_server/_index.md

 Your version of the riddle server only has the 2 endpoints:
 - `/riddles/all`
-- `/riddles/guess`
+- `/riddles/new`

 {{< checkpoint >}}

 {{< code-action "Explore both endpoints via the Terminal and be sure to successfully:" >}}
 - view all riddles without the answers
-- guess a riddle
+- create a new riddle
 {{< /checkpoint >}}

 ---